shtirlic/picocalc_x86/README.md

 ![image](splash.svg)

-This software is an 8086 and 80186 emulator for the **ClockWorkPi PicoCalc** (https://www.clockworkpi.com/picocalc).
-It uses the Raspberry Pi Pico 2 board.
-The architecture uses data from the 8086tiny project by Adrian Cable.
+This is an 8086/80186 emulator for the **ClockWorkPi PicoCalc** (https://www.clockworkpi.com/picocalc) on Raspberry Pi Pico 2 board.

 The project based on great 8086tiny project (https://github.com/adriancable/8086tiny) by Adrian Cable.